Please correct the errors below.

 Screenshot

 This takes you to the “Add stem” screen.
-Here, select an MP3 file from your device and click “Upload.”
+Here, select one or more MP3 files from your device and click “Upload.”

 Screenshot

-Once the stem is uploaded, we’ll take you to the list of stems for that recording.
-From here, you can rename your stem and upload more stems:
+Once the stems are uploaded, we’ll take you to the list of stems for that recording.
+From here, you can rename your stems and upload more:

 Screenshot